dcsil/klutch/README.md

 ## Deployment
 ### Continous Integration

-Using Github actions we have a CI script for the frontend here, and the backend here ADD LINK
+Using Github actions we have a CI script for the frontend [here](https://github.com/dcsil/klutch/blob/master/.github/workflows/ionic.yml), and the backend [here](https://github.com/dcsil/klutch/blob/master/.github/workflows/nodejs.yml)

 ### Logging and exceptions
 Logging is implemented using LogDNA.
 You can view a screenshot of the dashboard [here](https://drive.google.com/open?id=1lgJzBo6tyD-u23j4glsOaeqkU3N2YFol)